Health care systems by country: United States

 A few states have taken serious steps toward universal health care coverage, most notably Minnesota, Massachusetts and Connecticut, with recent examples being the Massachusetts 2006 Health Reform Statute and Connecticut's SustiNet plan to provide quality, affordable health care to state residents.

 The state of Oregon and the city of San Francisco are both examples of governments that adopted universal healthcare systems for strictly fiscal reasons.

 The United States is alone among developed nations in not having a universal health care system; the 2010 Patient Protection and Affordable Care Act provides a nationwide health insurance exchange that came to fruition in 2014, but this is not universal in the way similar countries mean it.
-Healthcare in the U.S. does, however, have significant publicly funded components.
-Medicare covers the elderly and disabled with a historical work record, Medicaid is available for some, but not all, of the poor, and the State Children's Health Insurance Program covers children of low-income families.
+However, the ACA made several meaningful changes, including barring coverage denial due to pre-existing conditions, creating Medicaid expansion, and creating subsidized insurance exchanges.
+Healthcare in the U.S. has significant publicly funded components.
+Medicare covers the elderly and disabled with a historical work record, Medicaid is available to most, but not all, of the poor, and the State Children's Health Insurance Program covers children of low-income families.
 The Veterans Health Administration directly provides health care to U.S. military veterans through a nationwide network of government hospitals; while active duty service members, retired service members and their dependents are eligible for benefits through TRICARE.
-Together, these tax-financed programs cover 27.8% of the population and make the government the largest health insurer in the nation.
-The U.S. also spends 17.9% of GDP per year on healthcare, more than double the nearest developed nations expenditure.
+Together, these tax-financed programs cover 36.8% of the population and make the government the largest health insurer in the nation.
+As of 2013, public sources accounted for 64.3% of healthcare spending in the U.S. The U.S. also spends 17.6% of GDP per year on healthcare, ahead of the next highest spender, Germany, at 12.6%.